4-6-0: Sweden

 The Swedish class of B locomotives were of this arrangement they were used for both goods trains and high speed passenger services being built 1909-19 the locomotive was so successful three more locomotives were built in 1943-44 all locomotives were built by NOHAB.
 A relatively large number of the locomotives are preserved as it was one of the last steam locomotives in the strategic reserve and was kept in mothball storage until the 1990s.

 Switzerland

 The Swiss Class A 3/5 locomotives built by the Swiss Locomotive and Machine Works between 1902 and 1922 for the Jura–Simplon Railway, and the Gotthard Railway was of type 4-6-0.

+Thailand

+The Royal State Railway of Siam/Thailand (RSR(S)), later the State Railway of Thailand (SRT) had three classes of 4-6-0 type locomotives in their fleet: